Beata-C/RepData_PeerAssessment1/PA1_template.md

 intMean <- myData0 %>% group_by(interval) %>% summarise(Mean = mean(steps))
 ```

-Add new column with means to the original data set(repeated 61 times for 61 days:
+Add new column with means to the original data set(repeated 61 times for 61 days):

 ```r
 myData <- mutate(myData, intMean = rep(intMean$Mean, 61)) %>% as.data.frame(myData)